 The // sequence of characters is not supported when used in a property value set by the Bootstrapper command-line.
 If you want to use this sequence (for example a URL which starts with "http://"), you can add the | character in front of //.
 This way, you will have something like http:|//.

 These commands affect only the language selection dialog and the dialogs in the prerequisite wizard.
-In order to also affect the MSI package please use the standard MSIEXEC command line parameters.
-Note that the MSI parameters must come after the bootstrapper parameters.
+To also affect the MSI package please use the standard MSIEXEC command-line parameters.
+Note that the MSI parameters must come after the Bootstrapper parameters.

 Extracts the MSI contained by the EXE to the specified location.
 The full path to an existent folder is required.
 If the path contains spaces you must enclose it in quotes:

 Mypackage.exe /extract "C:\My work"